The Zebra doesn't support your browser version, so please give us a call or upgrade your browser to the latest version.

-Let’s explore the ins and outs of buying insurance for a used car or truck, as well as which car insurance company is cheapest for you.
+Let’s explore the ins-and-outs of buying insurance for a used car or truck, as well as which car insurance company is the cheapest for you.

 In addition to getting an inspection, you should absolutely run a Carfax report.
 Using the VIN, a Carfax report can tell you the accident report of the vehicle as well as other important information.
 Just like getting an inspection, this report is useful for determining if the value of the vehicle.

 If the vehicle passes inspection and everything seems in order, your next step is to purchase an auto insurance policy for your used car.
 If you buy your car from a dealership, the dealer will most likely require proof of insurance prior to your driving the vehicle off the lot.
 If this is the case, you'll want all the information necessary to get insured as soon as possible.
 Here’s what you will need:

 A VIN is especially important for a used vehicle, as they show the vehicle’s entire history.
 If the vehicle has been previously totaled and salvaged, this would show up on the VIN.
 This is another important reason to get your used vehicle inspected prior to purchasing.
 Some auto insurance companies will deny coverage if a vehicle has been salvaged, based on the risk presented by a repaired vehicle.

 Once you find the vehicle you want, you can get a used car insurance quote before purchasing the vehicle by using the VIN.
 Dealerships often list the VIN on their websites, providing an accurate estimate of your car insurance quote.
 Most insurance companies will then supply a quote number, which you can use to retrieve the saved quote.

 Once you activate the policy, your new insurance company will send the proof of insurance to the car dealer and you, and you’ll be able to drive off the lot.
 Simple as that!